MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 4. Replace `new OnBehalfOfUserCredential(ssoToken)` with `new TeamsFx().setSsoToken(ssoToken)`.
 5. Pass the instance of `TeamsFx` to helper functions to replace credential instance.

-For more information, see [TeamsFx class](#teamsfx-class).

 ## Next step

-[Samples](https://github.com/OfficeDev/TeamsFx-Samples) project for detailed examples on how to use TeamsFx SDK.
+For detailed examples on how to use TeamsFx SDK[Samples](https://github.com/OfficeDev/TeamsFx-Samples) project.

 ## See also